M. Mrakota Orsman

-Artist M. Mrakota “Matt” Orsman jokes that he was born with a pencil in his hand, but only has over 35 years of experience as a professional illustrator and designer.
-A self-taught cartoonist, with degrees in Liberal Arts and Graphic Communications/New Media, he’s developed techniques in digital art which have allowed him to expand his client base worldwide.
+Artist M. Mrakota “Matt” Orsman jokes that he was born with a pencil in his hand but only has over 35 years of experience as a professional illustrator and designer.
+A self-taught cartoonist with degrees in Liberal Arts and Graphic Communications/New Media, he’s developed techniques in digital art that have allowed him to expand his client base worldwide.

-In addition to illustration and caricature, Matt has an extensive background in graphic design, designing everything from retail signage to full publication layout, in a myriad of styles.
+In addition to illustration and caricature, Matt has an extensive background in graphic design, designing everything from retail signage to complete publication layouts in various styles.

-After completing a degree in Graphic Communications: New Media from WATC (now known as WSU Tech) Matt was asked to join the teaching staff, taking over for a departing instructor.
-While there, he taught classes in Photoshop, Mac Operations, Advanced Media Production, and Desktop Video Production, as well as paying back to the community by leading workshops in internet use, basic PC use, and stop motion animation.
-He has also spent years working with other artists in a mentorship capacity, either by encouraging young visual artists, or by working with like minded peers in the theatrical and design communities.
+After completing a degree in Graphic Communications: New Media from WATC (now known as WSU Tech), Matt was asked to join the teaching staff, taking over for a departing instructor.
+While there, he taught classes in Photoshop, Mac Operations, Advanced Media Production, and Desktop Video Production.
+He also paid back to the community by leading internet, elementary PC use, and stop-motion animation workshops.
+He has also worked with other artists in a mentorship capacity, encouraging young visual artists or working with like-minded peers in the theatrical and design communities.